MartynasPocius/Intro-to-AI-in-Robotics/README.md

 ## Media

-All assynchronous material can be found here, while the live sessions are going to be uploaded into societie's YouTube Channel ([UCL Artificial Intelligence Society](https://www.youtube.com/channel/UC-5Whp878nPjOqKaL0tsDoA)).
+All assynchronous material can be found here, while the live sessions are going to be uploaded into society's YouTube Channel ([UCL Artificial Intelligence Society](https://www.youtube.com/channel/UC-5Whp878nPjOqKaL0tsDoA)).

 Remember to check our Facebook channel for the link of the live session ([AISoc.ucl](https://www.facebook.com/AISoc.ucl)).